Plum River Farm

 1-2 T peanut oil

+The most important thing in producing tasty, tender stirfry and fajita is not to overcook the meat!
 Trim larger pieces of fat and silverskin from the thawed meat, and cut any obviously larger pieces to size.
 (I trimmed fairly aggressively, and got 2-3 T of scraps from a pound of meat.)
 Marinate the meat in 1-2 T olive oil, 3-4 cloves chopped garlic, and 1/2 t coarse salt for 1-2 hours.
 (Longer is fine, and infuses the meat with a little more garlic flavor, but it doesn't seem to increase tenderness.)
 Heat a pan over low-medium heat (4 on my stove,) film the bottom of the pan with peanut oil, and after it's heated, add some of the meat.
 You will probably need to do a pound in 2 or 3 batches, depending on the size of your pan, to avoid crowding it.
 Cook for only 1-1/2 minutes on one side, then begin flipping the pieces with tongs, one by one, and cook for another 1-1/2 minutes.
-Some of the pieces should still be a little pink, and might even have a little blood on the surface.
+Some of the pieces should still be a little pink.
 Remove the pieces to a plate and cover for 5-10 minutes to finish cooking.

 You can experiment with the marinade as you like.
 You might substitute soy sauce and sesame oil for the salt and olive oil, perhaps adding fresh or dried ginger; add chili powder; add your favorite spice rub; or add a little vinegar or lemon or lime juice.